pynetscript/FromZeroToHero/README.md

 {"device_type":"cisco_ios_telnet","ip":"192.168.1.170"}]
 ```

-This is how i generated my list of devices that netmiko will telnet on them.
+Then i copy/pasted the output into cisco_ios_telnet_devices.json which is going to be used on our main python script.

 # telnet-cmdrunner.py

 This is the main script that we will run.
-It will prompt us like this and you will input your username and your password x 2.
+It will prompt us for a username and a password (password required twice).

 ```
 Username: